corey-richardson/microbit-data-logger/radio_message_decoder/docu/notes.md

 <div style="page-break-after: always;"></div>

-## Extension - Decode a Longer Message with Automation
+## Extension - Manual Decipher vs. Software Decipher

 > This extension assumes some level of confidence in Python.
 It can also be completed on paper if preferred.

 What does `"ifmmp xpsme!"` mean? <br>
-The message is encrypted using a Ceasar Shift!
+The message is encrypted using a Caesar Shift!

 Whilst it is certainly possible, it will become very tedious if you had to keep decrypting these messages yourself.
 What if the messages you needed to decrypt were longer, or you had multiple to decrypt?
 You could use an *automation script* to do this for you!

-A Ceasar Shift Decoder can be written here as a function.
+A Caesar Shift Decoder can be written here as a function.

-For a Ceasar Shift we have two arguments to pass in:
+For a Caesar Shift we have two arguments to pass in:
 - The Encrypted Message
 - The Magnitude of the Shift